-After the 15-day comment period has ended, DHA sends the proposed decision and all comments or objections to the DWD.
-The Secretary of DWD reviews the proposed decision and issues the final decision.
+After the 15 calendar day comment period has ended, DHA sends the proposed decision and all comments or objections to the Department of Children and Families (DCF).
+The Secretary of DCF reviews the proposed decision and issues the final decision.
 The Secretary's final decision can be to agree or reverse the proposed decision or amend current policy.
 The final decision made by the Secretary is communicated by DHA to the individual and the W-2 agency.
-The final decision must be acted upon by the W-2 agency if the decision is in favor of the individual.
+The final decision must be acted upon within 10 calendar days by the W-2 agency if the decision is in favor of the individual.